zach030/tycho-protocol-sdk/testing/README.md

 ## Prerequisites

 - Latest version of our indexer, Tycho.
 Please contact us to obtain the latest version.
-Once acquired, place it in the `/usr/local/bin/` directory.
+Once acquired, place it in a directory that is included in your system’s PATH.
 - Access to PropellerHeads' private PyPI repository.
 Please contact us to obtain access.
 - Docker installed on your machine.
 - [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)